-- (3) Exceptions must be in writing and filed with the Hearings Division within 15 days of the mailing date of the proposed order to be considered by the Commission. - (4) The Director of Hearings may grant a participant's written request to extend the period to file exceptions for good cause shown.
+- (1) Only parties and limited parties may file exceptions to a proposed order.
+Commission staff may file written comments on the proposed order. - (2) Exceptions and comments must be in writing and filed with the Administrator of the Commission within 15 days of the mailing date of the proposed order to be considered by the Commissioners.
+If an interpreter is required to translate a proposed order for one participant, all participants shall have an additional 10 days to file exceptions or comments to the proposed order. - (3) The Administrator may grant a participant's written request to extend the period to file exceptions or comments for good cause shown.
 The participant must file the request within 15 days of the mailing date of the proposed order.
-Good cause includes circumstances reasonably beyond a participant's control that would make it unfair to deny the extension.